-Rainforest Trust focuses on saving real acres of rainforest through land purchases and designations.
-Each of our projects has been identified as crucial to preserving critical habitat for endangered species.
+One Tribe and our conservation partners focus on saving real acres of rainforest through land purchases and designations.
+Each of our projects has been identified as crucial to preserving critical threatened rainforest that stores and sequesters carbon from our atmosphere.
+The land is also habitat for endangered species.
 This is a list of all projects our conservation team is currently developing.

 The carbon our conservation partners secured last year was equal to the yearly average emissions of 40.1 million cars.